Weave a Bag That’s Functional, Stylish, or Both!

 Farkle Game Bags In Summer and Winter by Joan Sheridan Hoover

-Farkle (also called "the dice game") is lots of fun.
+Farkle (also called “the dice game”) is lots of fun.
 It requires no cards, the counting is easy, and it can be learned in just a few minutes.
-It also requires a bit of strategy.
-These little woven bags take longer to weave than a game of farkle takes to play, but they are sure to delight you every time you get out your dice.
+These little handwoven bags take longer to weave than a game of farkle takes to play, but they are sure to delight you every time you get out your dice.
+Plus, they’re a fun way to play with summer and winter and a small amount of luxurious yarn.

 Make Felted Handbags that are Practical and Stylish